Devansh1804/Brain_Tumor_Detection_App/README.md

 - 🔍 Displays confidence level of prediction
 - 🎯 Simple, mobile-friendly interface
 - 🧾 Scrollable interface with results preview and visual indicators
+- 🧾 Consult button to consult your doctor
+- 🧠 List of some highly qualified Doctors of different feilds.
+- 🧾 Page specified for detail information about all types of tumors

 ---